 In this new whimsical context, Americans adopted the Celtic tradition of dressing up and transformed it into what we now know as trick-or-treating.
 By the 1930s, Halloween became almost completely secularized, while All Saints’ Day became more of a religious holiday.
 To this day, some devout people are strictly against celebrating the holiday as anything other than a religious day.

 In the late 20th and early 21st centuries, Halloween became increasingly about commercialism and profits.
-In fact, Americans were expected to spend $9 billion on Halloween in 2018, according to the National Retail Federation, a number that continues to increase each year.
+In fact, Americans were expected to spend $9 billion on Halloween in 2018, a number that continues to increase each year.
 So how is Halloween celebrated these days?
 You can probably answer that question yourself: with costumes, parties, toys, and candy showing up in stores earlier and earlier every year.
 If you can’t get enough of Halloween, you need to see these 30 cheap DIY Halloween decorations for the spookiest holiday ever.

 What Halloween looks like in other countries

 It’s safe to say that Americans are Halloween-obsessed, but not everyone around the world is.
 How is Halloween celebrated elsewhere?
 In Canada and Ireland, the celebrations are similar, but in England, Halloween is generally not celebrated at all.
-According to History.com, that was a result of the Protestant Reformation.
+That was a result of the Protestant Reformation.
 Instead, the U.K. celebrates a completely unrelated holiday around this time (on November 5th, to be precise).
 Guy Fawkes Day, which revolves around the execution of an infamous traitor, features bonfires, burning effigies, and fireworks.

 In Mexico, people celebrate Día de los Muertos, the Day of the Dead.
-While it takes place right after Halloween, it is very different in tone and intent, says National Geographic.
+While it takes place right after Halloween, it is very different in tone and intent.
 Yes, people do dress up as colorful skeletons and celebrate in the streets, but the point is to honor the dead and welcome their spirits back to Earth during this time, not to be fearful of them.
 To celebrate, people also adorn the graves of their ancestors with decorations and offer food to let them know that they haven’t forgotten them.
-Here are some other ways Halloween is celebrated around the world.
+Now that you know the Halloween origin, here are some other ways Halloween is celebrated around the world.